-Mandibulate arthropods with honomous trunks.
+Mandibulate arthropods with homonomous trunks (i.e. with repeating unspecialized modules).
 Whether they represent the first fully terrestrial animals depends on the resolution of claims that some early scorpions were actually aquatic.
 They were major components of the Silurian and Devonian land faunas, achieving large size as predators and as detritivores and grazers.

-- Trace fossils that could be made by myriapods extend to the Ordivcian.
+Trace fossils that could be made by myriapods extend to the Ordovician.

 Tagmosis: Centipedes have a single pairs of limbs, spiracles, etc. per body segment (plesiomorphic).
 Head appendages are plesiomorphic for Myriapoda: